glennadams/MyUrbanTrails/README.md

 The map part of the app utilizes the Mapbox GL JS library.
 References to all of the required mapbox css and js libraries are included in the /templates/base.html page.

-**Locating and styling the amp object in the document.** An object is placed on the web page inside a div.
+**Locating and styling the map object in the document.** An object is placed on the web page inside a div.
 The info box is place below and overlays the map:

 ```
 <div id='map'></div>